kendopunk/typoglycemia-rs/README.md

 # typoglycemia-rs

-Typoglycemia implementation for Rust, with a Leet-speak option.
+Typoglycemia implementation for Rust, with a Leet-speak variant.

 ## Background